DarkMatterCore/nxdumptool/host/README.md

 Finally, it should be noted that it's possible for the `filesize` field to be zero, in which case the host device shall only create the file and send a single status response right away.

+#### SendNspHeader

+Variable length.
+The command block size from the command header represents the NSP header size, while the command block data represents the `PFS0` header from a NSP.

+If the NSP header size is aligned to the endpoint max packet size, the USB host should expect a [ZLT packet](#zero-length-termination-zlt).

+For more information, read the [NSP transfer mode](#nsp-transfer-mode) section of this document.

 #### CancelFileTransfer

 Yields no command block.
 Expects a status response, just like the rest of the commands.